Centris pallida: Making chambers

 A C. pallida female will find a spot for her nest.
 She will then dig diagonally down about 12 in.
 At the end of this tunnel, she will dig a 1 in long vertical chamber where the egg will be laid.
 The chamber will be about 8 in below the surface.
 In this chamber, the female will form a brood pot lined with wax.
 The brood pot will contain nectar and pollen similar to the bee bread in other bees; however, unlike other bees, the bee bread is the consistency of molasses instead of being solid.
 The egg is laid on top of the bee bread and sealed in with wax, and the tunnel is partially filled with dirt to protect the egg.
 A female can create several of the burrows during her lifetime.

-After Hatching
+After hatching

-The egg will then hatch within two weeks, and the grub will eat the nourishment that the mother left.
+The egg will then hatch within two weeks, and the larva will eat the nourishment that the mother left.
 The amount of bee bread provided will directly affect the size of the offspring (more food = larger size).
-When the food has been eaten and the grub has fully developed, the grub will turn into a prepupa.
+When the food has been eaten and the larva has fully developed, the larva will turn into a prepupa.
 Over the course of eleven months, the prepupa will undergo metamorphosis to become an adult bee.
 The adult bee will then dig to the surface in late April or early May, and will live for about a month.
 By late July, virtually no C. pallida can be found.